CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 open an additional command line terminal and run the following command:

 python3 stock-market-robot.py

+( My personal new favorite stock list writer is: ETF-fund-backtesting-for-profit-stock-list-writer.py )

 The performance-stock-list-writer.py python program will make sure that only successful stocks are purchased by the Advanced Stock Market Trading Robot.